ASharpPen/Valheim.DropThat/README.md

 ## Array of factions that will disable this drop.
 If empty, this condition is ignored.
 ## Eg. Undead, boss
 ConditionNotFaction =

+## Array of location names.
+When mob spawned in one of the listed locations, this drop is enabled.
+## Eg. Runestone_Boars, FireHole
+ConditionLocation=

 ## Sets the quality level of the item.
 If 0 or less, this setting is ignored.
 SetQualityLevel = -1